L I V I N G

 Ninka hoikujo (認可保育所 — licensed daycare) — Facilities that meet national standards (staffing ratios, room sizes, equipment) and hold prefectural government certification.
 Fees are set by the ward based on your household’s resident tax amount, so every licensed facility in the same ward costs the same.
 As of 2024, licensed daycare capacity across Tokyo reached approximately 320,000 slots.

 Tokyo Ninshō hoikujo (東京都認証保育所 — Tokyo-certified daycare) — A Tokyo-only certification for facilities that don’t fully meet national licensing standards but pass Tokyo’s own criteria.
-These are often located near train stations and are required to be open 13 hours or more per day.
+These are often located near train stations and are required to keep a baseline of 13 hours of daily operation.
 Fees are set by each facility, but the monthly cap for children under 3 is ¥80,000 for up to 220 hours.
 Some wards set higher caps — Nerima Ward’s cap is ¥104,000 — and subsidy availability varies by ward.

 Ninkagai hoiku shisetsu (認可外保育施設 — unlicensed facilities) — Everything else, including international preschools.
 Fees are set freely by the facility and vary widely.